macloo/javascript_beginners/NUMBER-GAME.md

     ```
         function playGame() {
-            var num = prompt("Type a number from 1 to 10:");
+            var num = prompt("Type a number from 1 to 10: ");
         }
     ```

-4. You also need to generate a random number and store it in a variable:
+4. You also need to generate a random number (from 1 to 10) and store it in a variable:

     ```
         function playGame() {
-            var num = prompt("Type a number from 1 to 10:");
+            var num = prompt("Type a number from 1 to 10: ");

             var guess = 1 + Math.floor(Math.random() * 10);
         }
     ```

-5. You need to tell the player whether the number is right or wrong, too high or too low:
+5. You need to tell the player whether the number is right or, if it is  wrong, too high or too low:

     ```
         function playGame() {
-            var num = prompt("Type a number from 1 to 10:");
+            var num = prompt("Type a number from 1 to 10: ");

             var guess = 1 + Math.floor(Math.random() * 10);

             if (num == guess) {
     	    	alert("You win!
 The number was " + guess + ".");
             } else if (num < guess) {
         		num = prompt("Too low!
 You may guess again:  ");
             } else {
     		    num = prompt("Too high!
 You may guess again:  ");
         }
     ```